Your School Can Help to Support Young Refugees

 Workshops and assemblies

-Consider inviting one of our team members to speak at your school!
-During the session, we can delve into our work, discuss the unique challenges encountered by the young people we support, and explore how the funds you raise will make a difference.
-With workshops directed at smaller classes, we can also make the session interactive and have insightful discussions on the topic as a whole.
+Consider using our fundraising pack resources for one of your assemblies!
+We have presentations available that delve into our work, discuss the unique challenges encountered by the young people we support, and explore how the funds you raise will make a difference.

 Charity of the term or year